ckeditor/ckeditor5/packages/ckeditor5-show-blocks/docs/features/show-blocks.md

 ## Demo

-To see the show blocks feature in action, toggle the block elements visibility with the show block {@icon @ckeditor/ckeditor5-show-blocks/theme/icons/show-blocks.svg Show blocks} toolbar button.
+Toggle the block elements visibility with the show block {@icon @ckeditor/ckeditor5-show-blocks/theme/icons/show-blocks.svg Show blocks} toolbar button to see the feature in action.
 The content remains editable, so you can see how the blocks adjust to the content structure on the go.
-These outlines are not visible in the {@link features/export-pdf export to PDF} and {@link features/export-word export to Word} features, so there is no need to disable them.
+These outlines are not visible in the {@link features/export-pdf export to PDF} and {@link features/export-word export to Word} features, so there is no need to disable them before exporting.

 {@snippet features/show-blocks}